bhas/HYF-exercises/javascript1/week1/lesson.md

 1. Calculate how many seconds there are in a year
 1. Calculate how many days you have been alive if you are 36 years and 92 days old
 1. Store an amount of USD.
 Calculate how much it is in DKK.
 Also calculate what it is in GBP.
+1. Store an array of 3 amounts of money.
+Calculate the average amount of them.

 #### Bonus Tasks
 * Guess what is logged.
 Afterwards, check if you guessed correctly.